hapifhir/hapi-fhir-jpaserver-starter/matchbox-frontend/README.md

 if you are not using the devcontainer from this project with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/containers) extension you need to have angular cli and [yarn](https://yarnpkg.com/en/) installed:

 ```
-npm install -g @angular/cli
+npm ci
-npm install
+npm run start
-ng build --configuration development
 ```

-and then

-ng serve --configuration development

 ## usage

-Run `ng serve --configuration development` to start the app, app will be at [http://localhost:4200](http://localhost:4200/).
+Run `npm run start` to start the app, app will be at [http://localhost:4200](http://localhost:4200/).
 If you use the Visual Code functionality with Remote containers: Open Folder in container option, you need to start it with `ng serve --host 0.0.0.0`.

 if you use localhost and have cross site blocking issues within chrome start chrome directly from command line (osx)